 International Scholarships Scheme

-We are pleased to offer a range of scholarships for International students beginning a full-time Masters course in January 2018.
+We are pleased to offer a range of scholarships for international students beginning a full-time Masters course.
 Please note that you may only be awarded one NTU scholarship.
 You may apply for more than one scholarship, or you may be offered an alternative scholarship if you do not get your first choice.

 Postgraduate Student Loans